Local well-posedness for the quasilinear Schr\"odinger equations via the generalized energy method: Acknowledgements

 \section{Acknowledgements}

-Y. Zhou was supported in part by the NSFC (No. 12171097), Shanghai Science and Technology Program (No. 21JC1400600) and Shanghai Key Laboratory for Contemporary Applied Mathematics, Fudan University.
+Y. Zhou was supported in part by the NSFC (Nos.
+12171097, 12571231) and Shanghai Key Laboratory for Contemporary Applied Mathematics, Fudan University.
 J. Shao was supported in part by the China Postdoctoral Science Foundation (No. 2023M730700).
-The author J. Shao would like to thank Zhaonan Luo for the helpful discussions on Lemma \ref{leminter1}.
+The author J. Shao would like to thank Dr. Zhaonan Luo for the helpful discussions on Lemma \ref{leminter1}.